-If you’d like to see some of the steps that might occur during a setup, check out the video below.
-Keep in mind that this shows a setup at its most basic level, and oftentimes, far more work than this will be required!
+If you’d like to see some of the steps that might occur during a professional setup, check out the video below.
+Keep in mind that this shows a guitar set up at its most basic level, and oftentimes, far more work than this will be required!

 How Much Does A Guitar Setup Cost?